suhan-paradkar/tewmux-disabled/README.md

 gobject-introspection
 gl4es
 modded util-linux, to include libmount support
-Extra xorg libs... the ones thaat are supplementary to T:X11 Alsa-lib.... with static libs
+Extra xorg libs... the ones that are supplementary to T:X11 Alsa-lib.... with static libs
 Alsa-plugins.... with static libs
 Alsa-utils